terrainagency/ScrollSequence.js/README.md

 ## 2: Create a new ScrollSequence

-For basic scenarios, creating a new ScrollSequence will likely look like the `example1` below.
+For basic scenarios, creating a new ScrollSequence may look like `example1` below.

 ```javascript
 const sequence = new ScrollSequence("#id", {settings: {}, debug: true})